 Since 2002, the Mavron Quartet has fused artistic excellence with a passion for innovative outreach, inspiring audiences and engaging communities.
 The Quartet’s commitment to pushing the boundaries of its art sees it at the forefront of an exciting chamber music revival in Wales, and in 2010 it became the first ever Ensemble in Residence at St David’s Hall (the National Concert Hall of Wales).
-A simultaneous residency at the Gate Arts Centre in Cardiff is demonstrative of the Quartet’s dedication to blending classical repertoire with fresh contemporary pieces.
+Through this residency and numerous invitations to give recitals, the Quartet present innovative programming which demonstrates the Quartet’s dedication to blending classical repertoire with fresh contemporary pieces.

 Led by founding member Christiana Mavron, the Quartet has developed a reputation for musical quality which is evident throughout its performance history.
 The Quartet frequently gives recitals at St David’s Hall, music societies and festivals across the UK.
 Many prestigious engagements include several world premieres, demonstrating the Quartet’s commitment to showcasing new works, such as: Mark Slater’s The Turning Room at Leeds University; Tim Raymond’s String Quartet No.2 at Bolton Abbey; Charlie Barber’s Baroque Sonatas at the Gate Arts Centre; Mervyn Burtch’s String Quartet No.7 at Riverfront Newport; Rhian Samuel’s Threaded Light at St David’s Hall; Gareth Churchill’s Centrifuge at Cardiff’s Norwegian Church; Gareth Wood’s String Quartet No. 1 the Gate Arts Centre; and Peter Reynolds’ footsteps quiet in the shadows at the Monmouth Festival.